 It is true that the US economy underwent enormous inflation between 1965 and 1981, which might explain the high rates of infant mortality during that period.
 It is certainly the case that the black community, which routinely kills the majority of its infants each year, is among the poorest in the nation.

 But blaming the economy seems somewhat disingenuous.
 After all, even the poorest country in the world today is richer than the richest country was in 1810.
 Even the poorest people in America are vastly better off than 90% of the rest of the world.
+Every American alive today is richer than John D. Rockefeller was in 1916.
 It's hard to say that poverty is the reason, because essentially no one in the world is poor, at least not when compared to 1810.

 We can make a very cogent argument that the Church's call to care for the poorest of the poor has not only been answered, but essentially completed.
 We won.